+The main difference between shampoo and conditioner is in the purpose for which they are used.
 Shampoos and conditioners are two common FMCG products that are used by one and sundry to keep their hair in good, healthy, and manageable condition.
 These are closely interrelated items that are enough to confuse a common person until he or she is fully aware of the differences between the two.
-It was shampoo that appeared on the scene earlier than conditioner, and soon caught the imagination of the people as it gave them an option to take great care of their hair, and to clean their hair of dirt and debris from something that was specifically made for hair, and not skin.
-Later, conditioner was introduced by the same soap making companies that produced shampoos to make your hair smooth and silky after washing them with shampoo.
-However, it is not just the order in which a shampoo and a conditioner are used on hair that is important, but also the ingredients and the real purpose behind each of them.
+It was shampoo that appeared on the scene earlier than conditioner.
+Shampoo soon caught the imagination of the people as it gave them an option to take great care of their hair, and to clean their hair of dirt and debris from something that was specifically made for hair, and not skin.
+Later, the conditioner was introduced by the same soap making companies that produced shampoos to make your hair smooth and silky after washing them with shampoo.
+However, it is not just the order in which a shampoo and a conditioner are used on hair that is important, but also the real purpose behind each of them.

 What is the difference between Shampoo and Conditioner?

-· Shampoo is meant to clean hair, while conditioner is meant to make them smooth and more manageable.
+• Conditioner is meant to make the hair smooth and more manageable.

-· Shampoo has a lesser pH value than conditioners, though both are acidic in nature.
+• Conditioner has a lesser pH value than shampoos, though both are acidic in nature.

 • Shampoos produce lather as they are aiming at cleaning the hair.
 However, nowadays, there are sulfate-free shampoos that do not form lather.